AbbabsiAbbas/Vlsi-ALU-Project/README.md

 ---

-This project is part of the [VLSI] at [Tel Aviv University - israel ] and is supervised by [Asia ben cohen].
+This project is part of the VLSI course at Tel Aviv University - israel and is supervised by DR Asia Ben Cohen.